Sao Tome and PrincipeOfficial Name: Democratic Republic of Sao Tome and Principe

-TRAFFIC SAFETY AND ROAD CONTITIONS: While in São Tomé and Príncipe, you may encounter road conditions that differ significantly from those in the United States.
-Streets in the city of São Tomé and major roads outside of the capital city are paved, but large potholes are common.
+Road Conditions and Safety: Streets in the city of São Tomé and major roads outside of the capital city are paved, but large potholes are common.
 Major roads outside of town are also paved.
 Pedestrians, bicyclists, motorcyclists, and animals on the roads can be a major hazard.
 Outside of the city of São Tomé, there are no sidewalks or shoulders along the sides of roads.
 In rural areas, drivers are expected to honk their horn periodically as a warning signal of their approach.
 There is no street lighting outside of the capital.
 Some roads may be impassable without a four-wheel-drive vehicle.

 Only a few miles of improved roads exist on the island of Príncipe; the conditions are similar to those found on São Tomé.

 Public Transportation: Although taxis are fairly safe, it is advisable to rent a car instead.
 If you must take a taxi, make sure that the taxi has seatbelts and negotiate the rate before entering the taxi.
 If staying at a hotel, ask the front desk to call a taxi for you, as they will use reliable providers.
 Hotels can also identify private drivers for hire.

 Please refer to our Road Safety page for more information.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in São Tomé and Príncipe, the U.S. Federal Aviation Administration (FAA) has not assessed the government of São Tomé and Príncipe’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.